VowpalWabbit/vowpal_wabbit/README.windows.txt

     (a) Start a new CMD window
     (b) Run "C:\Program Files (x86)\Microsoft Visual Studio 10.0\VC\bin\vcvars32.bat" to set build variables (c) Go to the %ROOT%\zlib-1.2.7\zlib-1.2.7\contrib\vstudio\vc10 directory (for me, c:\src\vw\zlib-1.2.7zlib-1.2.7\contrib\vstudio\vc10)
-    (d) Patch up the zlibstat.vcxproj to correctly use DLL versions of the runtime for 32bit platforms (ugh):
+    (d) Patch up the zlibstat.vcxproj to correctly use DLL versions of the runtime for 32bit platforms (ugh).
+This requires editing lines 167, 194, 222:

 ***************
 *** 164,170 ****